squattingmonk/nasher/README.md

   optional.
 If supplied, this target will filter only those files that match the supplied patterns; otherwise, the target will filter all files filtered by the package.
 This field can be repeated.
+- Any other key under the target will be treated as an unpack rule for that target.
+In unpack rules, they key is a pattern to match the file against while the key is a directory in which to place the file.
+You can have any number of unpack rules.
+If a target does not contain its own unpack rules, it will inherit those of the package.
+If the target file is being unpacked and a file is encountered which is not in the target's source tree, the filename will be checked against each pattern in the source tree; when a matching pattern is found, the file will be placed in the directory assigned to that pattern.

 In the example package file, the `demo` target will use the package `include` and `exclude` fields since it did not specify its own.
 However, the `default`